Vivek Lall: Career

 During his tenure in defense company Raytheon, he worked on the Joint Primary Aircraft Training System (JPATS) Beechcraft T-6 Texan II.
 He also worked on various disciplines at the NASA Ames Research Center.
 In 1996, Lall joined The Boeing Company as an aerospace engineer and working on computational fluid dynamics and air elasticity and loads and dynamics for the 757-300 and 777 aircraft.
 He moved from engineering to management and later.
 In 2003, Boeing moved Lall to Delhi, India, as managing director of Boeing Commercial Airplanes.
 During his tenure, Boeing secured $25 billion worth of commercial aircraft business in India.
 In May 2007, Lall was appointed as vice-president and Country Head for India, Boeing Defense Space & Security.
 Under his leadership, Boeing concluded the US-India defence deals for C17 strategic lift, P-8I Anti-submarine warfare aircraft and Harpoon Missiles.
 Lall has previously worked with another defence company, Raytheon.
-At Reliance, Lall oversaw production of aircraft, unmanned aerial systems, onboard equipment and various defence equipment in collaboration with foreign partners.
+At Reliance, Lall worked on homeland security projects.

 On January 2, 2018 Lockheed Martin announced the appointment of Lall as vice president, Aeronautics Strategy and Business Development.